Dynalon/jquery-lazy-gist/README.md

 ## The solution

-Like so many other gist-plugins, this will replace the document.write function to fetch the gist-html code and put at the correct position.
+Like so many other gist-plugins, this will replace the document.write function to fetch the gist-html code and put it at the correct position.
 It should not affect other javascript code.

 ## How to